-half-life, 8.5 h) and was nearly completely eliminated by 32 h (Figure 8, a and c).
-To determine whether the rapid decline in the HA-SLC45A2-F374 variant protein levels were dependent on proteasomal degradation, cells were treated with the proteasome inhibitor MG132 during the CHX chase.
-MG132 treatment nearly completely blocked the gradual disappearance of HA-SLC45A2-L374 and also blocked the rapid degradation of HA-SLC45A2-F374 at early chase times (Figure 8, b and c).
-MG132 treatment did not, however, block the slow degradation of HA-SLC45A2-F374 at later time points (Figure 8, b and c).
-These data indicate that normal turnover of L374 and of the labile fraction of F374 requires proteasome activity, but that slow, long-term degradation of F374 occurs by a proteasome independent mechanism.
-To test for the role of endolysosomal degradation, cells were treated with the vATPase inhibitor BafA1 during the CHX chase.
-BafA1 treatment caused significant cell death by 24 h, but within the first 16 h blocked degradation of both HA-SLC45A2-L374 and -F374, suggesting that degradation was largely mediated in endolysosomes (Supplemental Figure EV2).
-Importantly, dIFM analysis showed that HA-SLC45A2-F374 colocalized with TYRP1 to a similar extent as HA-SLC45A2-L374 (Figure 8, d and e), indicating that a smaller cohort of nondegraded HA-SLC45A2-F374 variant localizes properly to melanosomes where it functions in supporting elevated pH.
+MG132 during the CHX chase.
+MG132 treatment nearly completely blocked the gradual disappearance of HA-SLC45A2-L374, and also blocked the rapid degradation of HA-SLC45A2-F374 at early chase times (Figure 8b, c).
+MG132 treatment did not, however, block the slow degradation of HA-SLC45A2-F374 at later time points (Figure 8b, c).
+These data indicate that normal turnover of L374 and of the labile fraction of F374 requires proteasome activity, but that rapid degradation of F374 occurs by a proteasome-independent mechanism.
+To test for the role of endolysosomal degradation, cells were treated with the vacuolar ATPase inhibitor bafilomycin A1 (BafA1) during the CHX chase.
+BafA1 treatment caused significant cell death by 24 h, but within the first 16 h blocked degradation of both HA-SLC45A2-L374 and -F374, suggesting that degradation was largely mediated in endolysosomes (Figure EV2).
+Importantly, dIFM analysis showed that HA-SLC45A2-F374 colocalized with TYRP1 to a similar extent as HA-SLC45A2-L374 (Figure 8d, e), indicating that the cohort of non-degraded HA-SLC45A2-F374 variant localizes properly to melanosomes where it retains some function in supporting elevated pH.